SpeedyJumper05/femboyutils/README.md

 - `/uwuify [message]`: Uwuifies the message.
 - `/toggle femboyfy`: adds emoticons like :3 or UwU to the end of every message you send.
 - `/toggle uwuify`: Uwuifies every message you send.
 - **Uwuify button**: adds a button to the quick access bar of messages.
-Pressing the button will uwuify the mssage.
+Pressing the button will uwuify the message.

 ## Installation